 It is hoped that the current level of community facilities and services can be retained (NPPF paras 83d and 92c).
-Should the need for further community facilities and services arise then these would be enabled through Policy WG22. which includes appropriate safeguards to protect amenity.
-Community services would include local shops, restaurants and public houses (NPPF para 92d).
+Should the need for further community facilities and services arise then these would be enabled through Policy DW16, which includes appropriate safeguards to protect amenity.
+Although there is currently no village shop, the community has aspirations to provide one in a building associated with the Crown Public House (which is a community facility) and Policy DW16 would facilitate this.
+Community services would include local shops, and public houses (NPPF para 92d).
 This policy would also enable proposals that would enhance their viability.
-Policy WG23 enables contributions towards provision required to accommodate growth, should this be necessary.
-Policy WG22 also protects existing community facilities ands services, from development that might lead to restrictions upon their use(NPPF para 92c).
+Policy DW17 enables contributions towards provision required to accommodate growth, should this be necessary.
+Policy DW16 also protects existing community facilities ands services. from development that might lead to restrictions upon their use(NPPF para 92c).

-No proposals are advance for new areas of open space (NPPF para 97) or to designate local green space and no requirement arose for these through local consultation (NPPF para 99).
-Any need for onsite open space and play-areas within the proposed housing sites will be determined through the development management process utilising HCS policies OS1 and OS2 which have not been duplicated in any form (NPPF para 96).
-There are a number of footpaths and public rights within the group parish (NPPF para 98).
-No proposals for new public rights of way are proposed.
+No proposals are advance for new areas of open space(NPPF para 97).
+The protection of existing open space and any need for onsite open space and play-areas within the proposed housing sites will be determined through the development management process utilising HCS policies OS1 and OS2 which have not been duplicated in any form (NPPF para 96), although some spaces are to be protected as community facilities or local green space.
+There are a number of footpaths and public rights within the parish and these will be protected through Policy DW20 (NPPF para 98).
+No proposals for new public rights of way are proposed although they would be supported through Policy DW20.